Top 10 Otherworldly Stargazing Sites in Malaysia

 5. Ulu Yam (Selangor)

 Ulu Yam is a little town in Selangor most popular for its specialty dish, lor mee, which is noodles in thick gravy, usually made of soya sauce.
 In the past, Ulu Yam was designated as a communist hotspot but nowadays it is mainly a stopover for travellers on their way to Genting Highlands.
 But of course, it wouldn’t be on this list if it weren’t a good spot for watching the stars.
 Ulu Yam is blessed with an abundance of natural surroundings and scenic locations.
-It is here where you will find the Sungai Tua Recreational Forest (or Hutan Lipur Sungai Tua), which is a popular among locals.
+It is here where you will find the Sungai Tua Recreational Forest (or Hutan Lipur Sungai Tua), which is popular among locals.
 It is also one of the many places in Ulu Yam where you can just lie down and watch the constellations dazzle in the night sky.

 6. Penang National Park (Teluk Bahang, Penang)